 Try my free spicy BBQ marinade recipe if you remember to plan 24 hours in advance.
-Yes this one’s a long one but it is worth the wait and works really well with chicken pork or lamb.
+Yes this one’s a long one but it is worth the wait and works really well with chicken, pork or lamb.

-Equally you can do it as steaks or kebabs.
+Having said that this marinade works well on most meats, it also has versatility too, equally you can do it as steaks or kebabs.
 The marinade tenderizes the meat as well as imparting flavor so you can make up kebabs safe in the knowledge that you’ll get a great result and the meat won’t dry out.

 It’s got the traditional Indian spices in there including chili powder and of course you can add a little more than I have if you fancy something a little hotter.